spwhitton/git-remote-gcrypt/README.rst

 Configuration
 =============

-*gcrypt.keyring*
+*gcrypt.participants*
-        Path to the GPG keyring file containing the public keys of all participants.
-This file can be created using ``gpg --export``.
+        Space-separated list of GPG key identifiers.
+The remote is encrypted to these participants and only signatures from these are accepted. ``gpg -k`` lists all public keys you know.

-git-remote-gcrypt respects the variable *user.signingkey*.
+You should set *user.signingkey* if your default signing key is not part of the participant list.

 The encryption of the manifest is updated for each push.
-The pusher must have the public keys of all collaborators in the keyring.
-You can commit the keyring to the repo, further key management features do not yet exist.
+The pusher must have the public keys of all collaborators.
+You can commit a keyring to the repo, further key management features do not yet exist.

 GPG configuration applies to public-key encryption, symmetric encryption, and signing.
 See `man gpg` for more information.